 We have already reached a point where some DNA sequence features are being used to help determine which patients will respond best to specific drugs.
 With more sequence information and further improvements in sequencing technology, treatments will become more personalized based on an individual's specific genome sequence.
 It is this emerging market of personalized medicine that is driving the DNA sequencing market.

 Until about 10 years ago, there was really only one DNA sequencing technology in general use, Sanger sequencing.
 The Sanger approach relied on DNA replication to identify which of the four A, T, C, or G nucleotide bases that make up the genetic code were at each position in a fragment of DNA.
 With Sanger sequencing, researchers could read almost a thousand nucleotides of DNA sequence in a reaction.
 Although automated Sanger sequencing techniques enabled completion of the Human Genome Project ahead of schedule in just under 13 years, in fact, the technology still required too much DNA, reagents, effort, and time to meet the needs of genomic researchers.

 To develop a thorough understanding of the genetic features controlling organism development and determining an individual's biological attributes, it would be necessary to sequence hundreds of thousands of genomes of animals and people many many times over.
-Since most genes are typically a couple thousand bases long and the whole genome of most mammals contains about 3 trillion bases, significant improvements in DNA sequencing throughput were necessary.
+Since most genes are typically a couple thousand bases long and the whole genome of most mammals contains about 3 billion bases, significant improvements in DNA sequencing throughput were necessary.
 Even systems that automated the Sanger method, such as those offered by Li-Cor or Applied Biosystems, were too expensive and slow.
 As a result, new techniques that enabled cheaper sequencing of more DNA from less material came on the scene in the early 2000s.
 It is this next generation of sequencing technology that became the basis of a rapidly developing billion dollar business.